 When the facility began in January 2002, people did not see their assistance as necessary, as they had already become accustomed to their own methods of care.
 Only when these showed negative results did people begin to use the dispensaries facilities.

-The dispensary is seriously understaffed with only one clinician employed; they have several assistants however help is always required and appreciated.
+The dispensary is seriously understaffed with only one clinician employed.
+They have several assistants however your help as a medical volunteer in Tanzania is always required and appreciated.

-Volunteer with Childcare at the Orphanage in Arusha
+Childcare Volunteer in Tanzania at the Orphanage in Arusha

-Three unforgettable weeks working as a volunteer in Arusha, Tanzania
+Three unforgettable weeks working as a volunteer in Tanzania, Arusha

 I’m from Brazil.